axibase/atsd-use-cases/tutorials/docker-monitoring/README.md

 This expression groups all containers that support `metrics` service in production.
 New containers are automatically added to the roll-up.
 When a container is terminated, it is not removed from the group, allowing you to see detailed historical data for the selected service.

 Grouping based on metadata allows you to build roll-up portals.
-Below is an example of a portal for `API` service containers running in the `SVL` datacenter.
+Below is an example of a portal for `API` service containers running in the `SVL` data center.
 You can see the API service broken down by container, which gives insight into the overall service performance and the performance of individual microservices.

 See [Writing Docker Data](https://axibase.com/products/axibase-time-series-database/writing-data/docker/) for deployment instructions.

 ## Docker

-The Docker set of tools includes a runtime engine for managing containers, a layered filesystem format, and a publicly hosted registry of images for widely used off-the-shelf applications.
+The Docker set of tools includes a runtime engine for managing containers, a layered file system format, and a publicly hosted registry of images for widely used off-the-shelf applications.
 In basic terms, the Docker engine provides automation for the deployment of applications inside Linux containers.

 Resource isolation features of the Linux kernel, such as `cgroups`, namespaces, and `chroot`, allow groups of processes to have a private view of the system and run independently on a single Linux host.
 This architecture allows you to avoid the overhead of starting and running several virtual machines (VMs).
 Since VMs run on a Host OS, each new application needs to start a Guest OS.
 This process does not scale well for microservice architectures, where the footprint of services is smaller but at the count is greater.
 In Docker, you simply start applications as a group of processes that remain separate from one another while sharing underlying computing resources.